Oikos (OKS) Trading 27.3% Lower Over Last 7 Days

 According to CryptoCompare, “Oikos is a Tron based synthetic asset platform that provides on-chain exposure to fiat currencies, commodities, stocks, and indices.
 Synthetic assets (Synths) are backed by Oikos Network Tokens (OKS) locked into a smart contract as collateral.
 Synths track the prices of various assets, allowing crypto-native and unbanked users to trade P2C (peer-to-contract) on Oikos Exchange without liquidity limitations. “

-It is usually not possible to buy alternative cryptocurrencies such as Oikos directly using U.S. dollars.
-Investors seeking to trade Oikos should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Oikos using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Oikos directly using US dollars.
+Investors seeking to trade Oikos should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Oikos using one of the aforementioned exchanges.

 Receive News & Updates for Oikos Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Oikos and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.